Chief of Police: David M. Livingstone

 What is CERT?

 CERT is a component of the Citizen Corps, a Federal Emergency Management Agency (FEMA) program geared towards harnessing the power of every individual through education, training, and volunteer service to make communities safer, stronger, and better prepared to respond to the threats of terrorism, crime, public health issues, and disasters of all kinds.
+Click here to view a 30-second CERT in Action video from FEMA, depicting CERT groups from across the country showing how this training has impacted their communities.
+The video features community members in California, Florida, and Texas who come together to prepare and assist their neighbors for emergencies.
+This video provides a useful introduction to the value of CERT and explains some of the key concepts of the program.
+This video also demonstrates the diverse uses and structures of CERT programs across America.

 Why was the CERT Program developed?